ClementNerma/Rave/docs/master.md

 ### Structures compatibility

-Any structure that implements every single field of another with the same mutability (`mut`) is considered as a sub-type of this last one.
+Any structure that implements every single field of another with the same mutability is considered as a sub-type of this last one.
 Example:

 ```sn
 struct A {